support@meisterdrucke.com · 0043 4257 29415

 Ancient Art

 Handle from a jar worked as a mother goddess, Early Dynastic III by Mesopotamian.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 Ashmolean Museum, University of Oxford, UK / Bridgeman Images